 The Bright, Open Cabin

 This A-frame cabin wasn’t always light-filled and relaxing.
-Shannon Wilkins worked with the building’s wooden ceiling and contrasted it with white walls and cabinets—she even painted the floors.
+Shannon Wilkins worked with the building’s wood ceiling and contrasted it with white walls and cabinets—she even painted the floors.

 The Beachy Bathroom